 - Take home materials.

 The above points are all geared towards one thing: operational risk management.

-Such training courses are a waste of money, as employees will forgot most of the training by the time they fall asleep at night.
+Such training courses are a waste of money, as employees will forget most of the training by the time they fall asleep at night.

 Signs Your Employees Need More Safety Training

 Safety training needs to happen at every level of an organization.
 Front line employees, safety management, and upper management all need to understand their role in the risk management process.